Task automation: How to automate document workflows and repetitive tasks (2026)

 What does it mean to automate tasks?

 Task automation uses software to handle repetitive tasks and multistep workflows.
-By automating data entry, notifications, and approvals, businesses eliminate manual work and free staff for higher-value activities.
+By automating data entry, notifications, and approvals, businesses eliminate manual work and free up staff for higher-value activities.

 Key enabling technologies